mmowbray/opengl-starting-point/README.md

 Install [Visual Studio Code](https://code.visualstudio.com), then follow the per-platform instructions below.

-Be sure to install these plugins for VS Code:
+(Recommended) Install these plugins for VS Code:

 * C/C++ Intellisense/debugging by Microsoft
 * Shader languages support by slevesque

-Afterwards, clone the repo and follow per-platform instructions below.
+Afterwards, download this repository and follow the per-platform instructions below.

-Then, open the root directory of this repo in Visual Studio Code and press Cmd+Shift+B to build.
+Then, unzip open this repository's root folder in Visual Studio Code and press Ctrl+Shift+B (Cmd+Shift+B on MacOS) to build.
-To run (any platform):
+Then, to run (any platform), in VS Code click Task -> Run Task -> 'run opengl-app'

 ```
 ./build/opengl-app